EthanHardyStudies/BCMTechnicalTask_20251111_EPH/README.md

 # BCMTechnicalTask_EH
 Creating a basic credit risk management application that can evaluate customer credit scores and generate alerts for high risk customers.

+## Packages required to run this project
+1. Newtonsoft.json

 ## Take-Home Technical Task

 ### Task Overview